Projects & News Spry Civil Construction

 Jarvis Road is classified as a secondary freight route within Council Road Management Hierarchy.
 It is currently unsealed and as a result requires significant maintenance.
 The pavement depth was insufficient to accommodate large freight movements and requires additional depth and sealing to ensure it is fit for purpose and meets its intended useful life.
 Sealing 950m of exiting unsealed pavement to accommodate increased freight movements.

-Project Description was reconstruction of unsealed road to make suitable for sealing.
-Scope involved installation of stormwater culverts, pipes and headwalls, delivery of PM2/20 materials to site, reconditioning in-situ pavement, conditioning of new pavement materials, compaction, testing, final trimming with machine guidance (GPS)
+Spry Civil Construction were engaged to reconstruct an unsealed road to make suitable for sealing.
+Scope involved installation of stormwater culverts, pipes and headwalls, importation and delivery of PM2/20 materials to site, reconditioning in-situ pavement, conditioning of new pavement materials, compaction, testing, final trimming with machine guidance (GPS), 14/7 spray seal

 The Bend Motorsport Park – Eastern Paddock Area Dukes Hwy, Tailem Bend